Ponies, Piglets and Lambs: 12 Farms and Petting Zoos in the Seattle Area

+A family farm and equestrian center in Issaquah, Fox Hollow Farm is a treat for kids of all ages (and parents, too!).
+The farm's Open Farm days let children get a close peek at sheep, goats, pigs, peacocks, chickens, mini horses, kittens and more.
+Kids can also ride ponies or miniature John Deere tractors, take a spin on the Squak Mountain Station kid-sized train or try the giant rope swing in the hayloft.
+There’s also a “Cottage Area,” full of kid-sized houses for little ones to explore.

 Address: 12123 Issaquah-Hobart Road S.E., Issaquah